Attendance

 The local code of conduct, which explains how penalty notices will operate, is available on the Swansea Council website https://www.swansea.gov.uk/educationpenalty

 On the website the local authority has also provided answers to some frequently asked questions.
-Parents/carers will also receive explanatory letters and information leaflets from their child’s school in January, 2015.

 Find Us